Angell is a smart bike with an integrated display – TechCrunch

 Meet Angell, a new smart bike from a French startup led by Marc Simoncini who is mostly known for founding Meetic.
 The company is announcing its first electric-bike today.
 And the goal is to make an e-bike that is smarter than everything out there.

-“We dedicate half of public space to cars even though cars only represent 12% of trips,” Angell founder and CEO Marc Simoncini told me.
+“We dedicate half of public space to cars even though cars only represent 12% of trips,” Angell co-founder and CEO Marc Simoncini told me.
 And according to the company’s data, only 2% of people use bikes to move around a city in France, compared to 31% in the Netherlands and 13% in Germany.

 So there’s a market opportunity for a newcomer in the e-bike space in France, and eventually in other major cities around the world.
 “Our goal is to become the global leader in the smart bike space,” Simoncini said.